 The hippocampus

 The etymological root of hippocampus comes from the Greek words "hippos" (horse) and "kampos" (sea monster) and trace back to the anatomist Julius Caesar Aranzi, who compared the shape of the hippocampus to that of a sea horse (10.3171/2014.11.JNS132402).
 Although the term hippocampus prevailed, different names have been proposed in the past, such as “silkworm” or “Ram’s horn” (10.3171/2014.11.JNS132402).
 Humans have two mirrored hippocampi, one in each hemisphere.
 These hippocampi are located beneath the neocortex within the medial temporal lobe (MTL).
 The hippocampus can be divided into the dentate gyrus, hippocampus proper (CA1-CA3) and the subiculum.
 Highly processed information flows from prefrontal neocortex, perihinal cortical areas and association cortices through the EC to the hippocampus (Teyler & Rudy 2007).
 This cortical information is integrated with subcortical input from the amygdala and thalamus (Teyler & Rudy 2007).
 This positions the hippocampus uniquely to integrate cortical and subcortical information streams (Swanson & Mogenson, 1981 xx).

+Information flow during memory processing

+According to a model by O’Reilly and Rudy (2001), during memory encoding information from the cortex reaches the entorhinal cortex (EC) where two representations are generated.
+One representation is projected via the broad and diffuse perforant path to the dentate gyrus (DG), forming a sparse rendering of the cortical activity pattern.
+The DG then connects to CA3 through the sparse, focused and topographically arranged mossy fibre pathway, with approximately 70 synapses linking to each CA3 neuron in rats (xx).
+At the same time, the other representation bilaterally xx projects from the EC to CA1 and back xx.
+This connection is point-to-point and not diffuse like the perforant path (Tamamaki, 1991 xx).
+Due to the coactivity of neurons in CA3 and CA1, their diffuse and widespread synaptic connections through the Schaffer Collaterals are strengthened.

+During retrieval, a partial input of the original representation is sufficient to reactivate the representation in CA3, where the entire representation is pattern completed.
+This in turn reinstates the appropriate CA1 representation that can project back to the EC because of the bidirectional connection between EC and CA1.

 The Indexing Theory of the human hippocampus